 How To Reach Your Goal Faster, Guaranteed!

-I recently came across an interesting idea recently about something called Parkinson’s Law that I have long suspected was true, I just hadn’t heard anyone articulate it as a “law”.
+I came across an interesting idea recently about something called Parkinson’s Law that I have long suspected was true, I just hadn’t heard anyone articulate it as a “law”.
 Parkinson’s Law goes something like this:

 -